515 N Flagler Dr Ste P300, West Palm Beach FL 33401-4326

 Get Started

-EXCELCAP_ MERCHANT CASH ADVANCE
+WHAT IS A MERCHANT CASH ADVANCE

-As opposed to a traditional loan where a lender provides funds in exchange for an interest-based repayment plan, a merchant cash advance (or MCA), sometimes called split funding, is a purchase of future credit and/or debit card sales in exchange for a fee.
+As opposed to a traditional small business loan where a lender provides funds in exchange for an interest-based repayment plan, a merchant cash advance (or MCA), sometimes called split funding, is a purchase of future debit and credit card sales in exchange for a fee.

-In addition to this, a MCA is generally much faster than a traditional loan, with the ability to be approved and have your account funded in as little as 24 hours in some cases.
+An MCA is generally much faster than a traditional loan as well, with the ability to be approved and have your account funded in as little as 24 hours in some cases.

 And you can use split funding for virtually anything, including: